chepeniv/atlas-AirBnB_clone_v3/tests/task1-unittest_list.md

 - [ ] Can’t create Review with only place id (existing) and text via the console
-- [ ] Can’t create Review with only user id (existing) and text via the console:
+- [ ] Can’t create Review with only user id (existing) and text via the console
-- [ ] Can list all Review in MySQL (created outside the program)
+- [ ] Can list all Review in MySQL